10 Healthy Habits: Why Not Now?

 If you see yourself in these statistics, know that even small changes can make a big difference in your health and how you feel.
-SUCCESS spoke to Hilary Tindle, M.D., author of the new book Up: How Positive Outlook Can Transform Our Health and Aging, to find out the simplest, biggest-bang-for-your-buck ways to improve health, celebrate more birthdays and feel great year after year.
+SUCCESS spoke to Hilary Tindle, M.D., M.P.H., author of the book Up: How Positive Outlook Can Transform Our Health and Aging, to find out the simplest, biggest-bang-for-your-buck ways to improve health, celebrate more birthdays and feel great year after year.

 1. Believe you can.

 What’s so special about optimism?
 “Our outlook affects our brain activity, our decisions and our daily habits,” Tindle says.

 “One of the best ways to build hopefulness and confidence is to simply remember past successes,” Tindle says.
 “Your own history is concrete proof that you’ve met goals before and you can do so again.”

+While the stomach is the main producer of ghrelin, the pancreas also helps make our “hunger hormone.”
+Studies show that sleep deprivation spikes levels of ghrelin.
 The feeling that you’re always hungry after a bad night’s sleep?
 It’s real.

-3. Wake up to a leaner diet.
+3. Eat a leaner diet.